Skip to Main Content

 As we'll explore further on this page, think about what you use generative AI tools for.
 There is University guidance for students and postgraduate researchers around the use of generative AI in assessment and other work.

 As we'll explore further on this page, it is also important to consider what information you are putting into a generative AI tool as part of your prompt or additional files you're providing it to work with.
-The University's guidance on using Information Classification can help you determine what level your information is, and has some guidance around AI usage with different classifications of data.
+The University has guidance on considerations around privacy and data with generative AI which will help you with determining what information you should use with any generative AI tools.

 There are also things to consider if you are looking to use generative AI outside of a University context.
 Careers and Placements have put together some guidance for students around using AI as an applicant that explores attitudes towards using AI as part of applying for jobs.